The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: General Upper and Lower Value Bounds

-We begin with an elementary analysis of this inequality constraint.
-To this end, consider $\Wpen=\Vpen-\Psi$.
-The biggest violation of $\Vpen\ge \Psi$ is given at a global negative minimum of $\Wpen$ (if one is attained).
+We begin with an elementary analysis of this latter inequality constraint.
+Consider $\Wpen=\Vpen-\Psi$, such that the biggest violation of $\Vpen\ge \Psi$ is given at a global negative minimum of $\Wpen$ (if one is attained).
 Note that, for $t<T$, the solution $\Vpen$ to (\ref{penjump}) is twice continuously differentiable everywhere in $S$, by standard regularity arguments.
-We first consider points at which $\Psi$ is also smooth, i.e.\ excluding the kinks.
-Then, at any such negative minimum $S=S^*$ of $\Wpen$, by inspection of the individual terms,
+We first consider points at which $\Psi$ is also smooth, i.e., excluding kinks.
+Then, at any such negative minimum $S$ of $\Wpen$, by inspection of the individual terms,

 From

 it follows that